Fender '65 Deluxe Reverb

 22 watts - manageable and won't break your back, a classic Fender amp, you can do pretty much anything with this and the right pedals. wind the amp up to half way and it really opens up - clean, but dynamic.
 Reverb is lush and the classic Fender Spring - Vibrato is always fun.
 I wouldn't be without a Deluxe Reverb....ever

-Best amp I've owned and most beautiful spring reverb I've heard.
+One of the best amps I've owned and most beautiful spring reverb I've heard.
 Beautiful singing cleans, let's your guitar's pickups and effects pedals really shine.
 Note that if you use dirt pedals on channel 2 make sure to put the volume above 3 or 4 to bypass the bright cap and avoid ice picky high frequencies, those can sound nasty.
-Keeping it for life.